Jasper74/Tablature-guitar/README.md

 First version:

 Future extensions:
-- Allow user to specify the amount of guitar strings and name them
+x.
+Allow user to specify the amount of guitar strings and name them
--
+x.